 If you can prove you have no tax owing, regardless of whether the IRS believes you underreported income and unreported expenses to offset the income, you may avoid charges.

-Criminal Tax Lawyers: Top Tax Defenders
+Experienced Criminal Tax Lawyers: Top Tax Defenders

 Instead of talking to agents directly, or trying to dispute the findings any agent may claim, you should employ the services of tax resolution experts.
 Top Tax Defenders has experience in criminal tax defense and can help you through a criminal tax investigation.
-Top Tax Defenders has over 27 years of experience in dealing with the IRS, and knows how to help clients when they are subject to an IRS criminal investigation.
+Top Tax Defenders has over 27 years of experience in dealing with the IRS and knows how to help clients when they are subject to an IRS criminal investigation.
 The worst thing you can do if you're under investigation for tax crimes is go through the situation alone; instead, get Top Tax Defenders in your corner against the IRS.

 RESOURCES TO CHECK OUT